-Note 11.
+Note 12.
 Deficit Net Position

-The Unrestricted Net Position has a deficit fund balance in the amount of \$23,859,537.
-This deficit net position is a direct result of recording the requirements of GASB Statement No. 68 "Accounting and Financial Reporting for Pensions" and GASB Statement No. 71 "Pension Transition for Payments Made Subsequent to the Measurement Date."
-As explained in Note 10, the College participation in the Mississippi Public Employees Retirement System requires the reporting of our proportionate share of the deferred outflows, deferred inflows and the net pension liabilities that resulted in a deficit net position.
+The unrestricted net position has a deficit fund balance in the amount of \$29,813,032.
+This deficit net position is a direct result of recording the requirements of GASB Statement No. 68 "Accounting and Financial Reporting for Pensions", GASB Statement No. 71 "Pension Transition for Payments Made Subsequent to the Measurement Date", and GASB 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions."
+As explained in Note 10 and Note 11, the College's participation in the Mississippi Public Employees Retirement System and the Mississippi State and School Employees Life and Health Insurance Plan, which requires the reporting of the proportionate share of the deferred outflows, deferred inflows, the net pension liabilities and the net OPEB liabilities, resulted in a deficit net position.